Making it easier to grow your law firm

 In terms of strategy, partnerships tend to create a focus on short-term profits.
 A partnership is not the most suitable structure for encouraging external investment to finance a longer-term strategy.
 It is perhaps unsurprising that new entrants focused on high volume areas of law – and investing heavily in technology and marketing – tend to be limited companies.

-Jon Davies"What role do you – and your partners – want to have in managing the firm?
+Headshot of Jon Davies"What role do you – and your partners – want to have in managing the firm?
 Do you want a veto on key decisions, or would you rather just focus on practising law?"

 Jon Davies, vice president (international), Travelers